State atheism: Soviet Union

 identifying with the Orthodox Church; by 2008 72% of Russians identified as Orthodox - rising from 31% in 1991.
 However, Professor Niels Christian Nielsen of philosophy and religious thought of Rice University has written that the post-Soviet population in areas which were formerly predominantly Orthodox are now "nearly illiterate regarding religion", almost completely lacking the intellectual or philosophical aspects of their faith and having almost no knowledge of other faiths.

 In 1928, the Jewish Autonomous Oblast was established by Joseph Stalin, acting on an idea proposed by Lenin in order to give the Jewish population in Russia more personal autonomy, as reparation for antisemitism in the Russian Empire.
 Along with granting Jewish autonomy, Stalin also allowed Sharia law in the majority-Islamic countries of the Soviet Union.
 "The Soviet Government considers that the Sharia, as common law, is as fully authorized as that of any other of the peoples inhabiting Russia" (statement by Stalin during the Congress of the Peoples of Dagestan, an autonomous republic in Russia).
-Art.
-135 of the 1936 constitution of the Soviet Union protects individuals from religious discrimination.
+Article 124 of the 1936 constitution of the Soviet Union protects individuals from religious discrimination.